Who can apply | Supporter information | How to find a sponsor |

 Process if your supporter is approved

-If your supporter is confirmed by USCIS, you will receive an email with step-by-step instructions to:
+USCIS could determine that Form I-134A is sufficient or request more information to approve your supporter.
+After your supporter is approved, you will receive an email with step-by-step instructions to:

 Submit biographic (personal) information:

 - Create an account with myUSCIS.

 - Confirm that you meet vaccination and health requirements.